'The Rise Of Skywalker' Makes For An Exciting, Exhaustive, Effortful Ending

 The thing about the act of plate-spinning is: It's not about the plates.
 Not really.

-We sit there in the audience, watching those various dishes spin atop their dowels; while it's aesthetically pleasing, in the abstract, to see so many pieces of Wedgwood china twirling away contentedly, what matters — the compelling drama of the whole affair — comes not from watching them, but from watching the poor schmuck running back and forth behind them.
+We sit there in the audience, watching those various dishes spin atop their dowels.
+While it's aesthetically pleasing, in the abstract, to see so many pieces of Wedgwood china twirling away contentedly, what matters — the compelling drama of the whole affair — comes not from watching them, but from watching the poor schmuck running back-and-forth behind them.
 If we happen to notice one plate starting to wobble, after all, the first thing we do is look away from it, to see if the plate-spinner sees it, too.

 We want them to succeed.
 The whole cheesy novelty act is predicated on this.
 The sheer skill it takes to keep the plates from falling — the eye, the timing, the light touch — that's what we're drawn to, really.
 The work of the thing.

 J.J.
 Abrams is spinning a great many plates in Star Wars: The Rise of Skywalker, the final chapter in the third and final trilogy of what we are now apparently supposed to call "The Skywalker Saga."
-He's not simply called upon to end the trilogy he began in 2015, with The Force Awakens, but the whole space-operatic, science-fiction-with-generous-helpings-of-fantasy, embrace-your-destiny, Joseph-Campbell, daddy-issues megillah.
-He's got to land a Corellian light freighter that's been loaded down with everything that got kicked off in 1977, when the saga's first film (but fourth chapter — long story, literally) A New Hope debuted, establishing the Star Wars formula:
+He's not simply called upon to end the trilogy he began in 2015 with The Force Awakens, but the whole space-operatic, science-fiction-with-generous-helpings-of-fantasy, embrace-your-destiny, Joseph-Campbell, daddy-issues megillah.
+He has to land a Corellian light freighter that has been loaded down with everything that got kicked off in 1977 — when the saga's first film (but fourth chapter — long story, literally), A New Hope, debuted — establishing the Star Wars formula:

 - 1/3 epic space battles